Gracecr/aoc/README.md

 These are my advent of code solutions.
 There are many like them, but these are mine.

-If you're a potentional employer, This isn't how my code usually looks.
+If you're a potentional employer, this isn't how my code usually looks.
 I swear!

 ## How to run